ryannotseldduh/bigfoot_sightings/README.md

 #Data Project Requirements
 1.)
 Loaded in my csv data with pandas
 2.)
 Used .drop() in the context of the original CSV read to remove unwanted columns 3.)
-Use df.head and tail to ensure entire file is read wihtout unwanted information 4.)
+Used the .replace() function to get rid of NaN and replace with 'No info' 4.)
 Used nsmallest() and nlargest() to target specific values 5.)
-Used the .drop() funciton to clean data in second visualization, eliminating Unknown values 6.) .describe() used to pull information relating to county column 7.) used .mean() to analyze average high and low temperatures
+Used the .drop() funciton to clean data in second visualization, eliminating Unknown values 6.)
+Formated 'moon_phase' column into percentages
+7.) used .mean() to analyze average high and low temperatures
 ```